 In order to further understand the discrepancy, look closely at the following example taken from a study conducted on the subject matter:

 A 160-pound male that runs 30 miles per week needs about 20 to 22 calories per pound of body weight, or 3,200 calories per day.
-130-pound woman running the same mileage needs only 18 to 20 calories per pound, or 2,400 calories a day.
+A 130-pound woman running the same mileage needs only 18 to 20 calories per pound, or 2,400 calories a day.

 It is important to note that these numbers may vary depending on such factors as genetics.